Direct Vision Standard (DVS2020)

 DVS Star Rating

-To get your DVS Star rating for your vehicle you need to contact your manufacturer, give them your chassis number and they will provide you with the "out of the factory" star rating, this does not include any additional safety equipment that you may have installed on your vehicle.
+To get your DVS Star rating for your vehicle you can either use the contact form and provide your registration numbers for us to provide you with your star rating or contact your manufacturer, give them your chassis number and they will provide you with the "out of the factory" star rating, this does not include any additional safety equipment that you may have installed on your vehicle.

 The manufacturer will then inform you and TfL what the Star Rating is for your vehicle.